Mueang: China

+The placename "mueang" is written in Chinese characters as 勐, 孟 (měng), which is equivalent to ᥛᥫᥒᥰ and ᦵᦙᦲᧂ, both of which are spoken in China.

 Laos

 Laos is colloquially known as Muang Lao, but for Lao people, the word conveys more than mere administrative district.
 The usage is of special historic interest for the Lao; in particular for their traditional socio-political and administrative organisation, and the formation of their early (power) states, described by later scholars as Mandala (Southeast Asian political model).
 Provinces of Laos are now subdivided into what are commonly translated as districts of Laos, with some retaining Muang as part of the name: